The Church commemorates Saint Nicholas the Wonderworker, Archbishop of Myra in Lycia.

 Saint Nicholas is the patron of sailors, and the National Guard commemorates him as a patron saint of the Navy.

-He died peacefully in AD 330, an example of a great hierarch and a virtuous man who knows, both in the time of persecution and in the age of freedom, to maintain his true Orthodox faith and to safeguard his sacred legitimacy and tradition.
+He died peacefully in AD 330, an example of a great hierarch and a virtuous man who knew, both in the time of persecution and in the age of freedom, to maintain his true Orthodox faith and to safeguard his sacred legitimacy and tradition.

 Source: Church of Cyprus